Skip to main content

 Oral cancer: True or false?

-About 54,000 Americans are diagnosed with oral cancers—cancers of the mouth and throat—each year.
+Oral cancers, or cancers of the mouth and throat, affect about 58,000 Americans each year.
 You might already know that quitting tobacco use is the most powerful way to reduce your risk.
 But there are other important things to learn about oral cancer protection.
 Take this short quiz to learn about other common risk factors—and how to spot the possible warning signs.

 True or false: Men and women are at equal risk for oral cancer.